 Syllabus At A Glance

-This course includes five total sessions, each lasting for 1.5 hours on five consecutive Thursdays beginning April 21.
+This course includes five total sessions, each lasting for 1.5 hours on five consecutive Wednesdays beginning October 5.

-Session 5 (Thursday, 5/19, 8–9:30 PM ET: Archaeologies of Disappeared Places: Invisible Operations and Charting the Change of Cherokee Building Practices With Guest Jon Marcoux, Director of Graduate Programs in Historic Preservation at Clemson University and the College of Charleston
+Session 5 (Wednesday, 11/2, 7–8:30 PM ET): Archaeologies of Disappeared Places: Invisible Operations and Charting the Change of Cherokee Building Practices With Guest Jon Marcoux, Director of Graduate Programs in Historic Preservation at Clemson University and the College of Charleston